Scottish First Minister wary of football behind closed doors

 "What I will say is they will be very carefully considered and we'll share as much of that as we can."
 Scotland's lower-league seasons have already been brought to an end.
 Sturgeon warned that some form of coronavirus restrictions could remain in place until a vaccine is found, words that will be of little comfort to Scottish clubs, who rely on gate receipts for a large proportion of their revenue.

 "We want to get a semblance of normality back to people's lives but we can't risk a resurgence of this virus," she said.
 "I know that is not good news for people who have sport as a really important part of their lives but it would be wrong for me to give false expectation about an early resumption of large-scale sporting events."
-AFP KHS KHS
+Meanwhile, Hibernian chief executive Leeann Dempster quit the task force examining the reconstruction of the Scottish leagues just before their first meeting on Monday.

+The Scottish Premiership club said Dempster would instead focus on plans to get fans back into stadiums once the pandemic is under control. "@LeeannDempster will work with other Scottish clubs on the biggest issue facing our game - to identify how and when football supporters can safely return to Scottish grounds.
+Leeann will take no part in the SPFL's working party on reconstruction," Hibernian said on Twitter.

+Dempster's withdrawal left the co-chairs, Hearts owner Ann Budge and Hamilton director Les Gray, as the only top-flight representatives on the now 14-strong panel.
+The group was set up by the Scottish Professional Football League in the wake of the decision to terminate the three lower divisions as they stood with a view to doing the same with the Premiership if and when UEFA approves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)